 Lazar Kaganovich blamed his opponents, Leon Trotsky, Nickolai Bukharin, Alexei Rykov and Maihail Tomsky, for the change in his behaviour.
 He argued: "In the early years Stalin was a soft individual...
 Under Lenin and after Lenin.
 He went through a lot...
 In the early years after Lenin died, when he came to power, they all attacked Stalin.
 He endured a lot in the struggle with Trotsky.
 Then his supposed friends Bukharin, Rykov and Tomsky also attacked him.
 It was difficult to avoid getting cruel."

 On 26th August 1936 Joseph Stalin appointed Alexander Orlov as the Soviet Politburo adviser to the Popular Front government.
 The following month Orlov travelled to Spain and was given considerable authority by the Republican administration during the Spanish Civil War.
 His official assignment was to organize intelligence and counter- intelligence activities and guerrilla warfare in the territory under the control of General Francisco Franco.
-He later claimed that around 14,000 people had been trained for this work by 1938.
+Stalin also sent large quantities of Soviet tanks and aircraft to the Republicans.
+They were accompanied by a large number of tank-drivers and pilots from the Soviet Union.
+All told, about 850 Soviet advisers, pilots, technical personnel and interpreters took part in the war.

 Orlov and his NKVD agents had the unofficial task of eliminating the supporters of Leon Trotsky fighting for the Republican Army and the International Brigades.
 This included the arrest and execution of leaders of the Worker's Party (POUM), National Confederation of Trabajo (CNT) and the Federación Anarquista Ibérica (FAI).
 Edvard Radzinsky, the author of Stalin (1996) has pointed out: "Stalin had a secret and extremely important aim in Spain: to eliminate the supporters of Trotsky who had gathered from all over the world to fight for the Spanish revolution.
 NKVD men, and Comintern agents loyal to Stalin, accused the Trotskyists of espionage and ruthlessly executed them."
 Orlov later claimed that "the decision to perform an execution abroad, a rather risky affair, was up to Stalin personally.
 If he ordered it, a so-called mobile brigade was dispatched to carry it out.
 It was too dangerous to operate through local agents who might deviate later and start to talk."